Anna-Marie

 10% Donated for micro loans to women

 As a bird, Lois sees the big picture of the world.
-She soars in the sky.
 She sees past lives, past the stars and moon and feels a freedom in the air.
 But sometimes, BAM… she flies right into a glass window.
 She knows failure well.
-Injured, she picks herself up, hobbles away and hides to recover, regroups and then rejoins the flock once again.
+Injured, she picks herself up, hobbles away, recovers, regroups and then rejoins the flock once again.

-I owe this project of ‘Relevant Women’ to Lois, and to this group for listening, encouraging, reflecting as I searched for my new self after parenting for my direction for my own relevance.
+I owe this project of ‘Relevant Women’ to Lois and my beloved journaling group—for listening, encouraging, and reflecting as I searched for my new self, my own relevance.
 They believed in me when I did not.
-They listened to my doubt again and again, they helped me sift through many creative ideas for paintings.
-Lois brings us, the flock, together in the comfortable and safe tree tops.
-She sets the stage with her loving kindness towards each of us and then allows the magic to whirl.
+They listened to my doubt again and again.
+Thank you.

 Lois